 - User Cases: Each person will have a different experience, depending on the use case.
 Design each experience based on different types of profile

 Currently, a designer works with both UX and UI.
 But if we talk specifically about UX designers, they don’t necessarily have to know how to design.
 You need to know how to design to be able to transfer all that experience to UI, that’s the only way to have skills that can be used more generally.

 Design is everywhere.
-It seems simple but it is complex as it evolves through the digital age, making it challenging.
+So it seems simple but it is complex as it evolves through the digital age, making it challenging.
 Today we have twenty laws and overtime more concepts and insights will appear and this will continue growing.
 On the positive side, the design principles will always be maintained.

 If you’ve made it this far, thanks for reading!
 Read more interesting articles here.